What is a recognized student organization?

-Reserving space in the HUB-Robeson Center, Pasquerilla Spiritual Center, Residence Halls, or Outdoor locations can be done online by requesting a Web User Account from our VirtualEMS webpage.
+Reserving space in the HUB-Robeson Center, Center for Spiritual & Ethical Development, Residence Halls, or Outdoor locations can be done online by requesting a Web User Account from our VirtualEMS webpage.

 For General Purpose Classroom Space or Athletic space you will need to visit the Event Management Office in 125 HUB-Robeson Center.